onlyutkarsh/onlyutkarsh/README.md

 ### Hi there 👋

 I am Utkarsh Shigihalli.
-I am DevOps consultant currently working for consulting firm in London.
-I am also a Microsoft MVP.
-I ❤️ open-source and develop tools, extensions and try to blog in my spare time.
+I am a Microsoft MVP and I ❤️ open-source, developing tools, [extensions](https://marketplace.visualstudio.com/publishers/onlyutkarsh) and  write [blog](https://www.visualstudiogeeks.com) in my spare time.

 <!--
 **onlyutkarsh/onlyutkarsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.